hgedia/blog.nil.foundation-hg/_posts/2021-10-11-solana-ethereum-bridge.md

 >
 > The best verification complexity for PLONK-based schemes known out there is a
 > constant-time complexity with Kate commitment scheme.
 The problem about it is
-> that it does not result in a transparent SNARK, which means it requires
+> that it does not result in a transparent SNARK, which means it requires a
 > trusted setup procedure.
 This makes the whole proof verification idea crooked.

 > Better solution with transparent properties is provided by RedShift